DemocracyOS/democracyos/README.md

 Keep in mind that using separate Facebook applications for different environments (development, testing, production) is usually recommended.

 ### Testing Settings
-In order to install a testing instance of this applications, you need to
+In order to install a testing instance of this applications, you need to:

 1. `cp config.sample.json config.testing.json` into this very directory.
 2. Set `NODE_ENV` environment variable to `testing`
 3. Then set the following configuration variables:

 ### Production Settings
-In order to install a production instance of this applications, you need to
+In order to install a production instance of this applications, you need to:

 1. `cp config.sample.json config.json` into this very directory.
 2. Set `NODE_ENV` environment variable to `production`
 3. Then set the following configuration variables: